-Walnut is blessed with powerful nutrients such as iron, manganese, copper, potassium, vitamin B, riboflavin, niacin, pantothenic acid, thiamine, vitamin B-6, vitamin E, folate and omega-3 fatty acids.
+This dry fruit is blessed with powerful nutrients such as iron, manganese, copper, potassium, vitamin B, riboflavin, niacin, pantothenic acid, thiamine, vitamin B-6, vitamin E, folate and omega-3 fatty acids.
 Here are some health benefits these nutrients can give:

 Excellent for Heart Health

-The FDA, Food and Drug Administration has recently declared that 1.5 ounce of walnuts per day may help reduce the risk of heart attack.
-Walnuts contain plentiful amounts of ALA or alpha-linolenic acid, which is very beneficial for sustaining heart health.
+The FDA, Food and Drug Administration has recently declared that 1.5 ounces of walnuts per day may help reduce the risk of heart attack.
+It contain plentiful amounts of ALA or alpha-linolenic acid, which is very beneficial for sustaining heart health.
 According to a study published in the American Journal of Clinical Nutrition, eating walnuts can help reduce LDL (bad cholesterol) and increase HDL (good cholesterol) levels.